Framed sheaves on root stacks and supersymmetric gauge theories on ALE spaces: Introduction and summary

 A gauge theory realization of Nakajima's results first appeared in the seminal work of Vafa and Witten~\cite{art:vafawitten1994} who showed that the partition function of a certain topologically twisted version of $\Ncal=4$ supersymmetric Yang-Mills theory on $X_k(\xi)$ computes the characters of highest weight representations of $\widehat{\slfrak}(k)_r$.
 To extend this realization beyond the level of characters, one should relate the instanton partition functions of corresponding $\Ncal=2$ gauge theories on ALE spaces to correlators of vertex operators of $\widehat{\slfrak}(k)_r$.
 To compute the instanton partition functions, one needs some kind of smooth completion of the moduli space of instantons.
 In the case of instantons on $\R^4$ this completion can be obtained in three different but equivalent ways: by passing to a noncommutative deformation of $\R^4$ \cite{art:nekrasovschwarz1998}, by an algebro-geometric blowup, or by regarding the moduli space as a hyper-K\"ahler quotient and perturbing the set of zeroes of the moment map.
 In all three cases one obtains a space that parameterizes framed torsion free sheaves on the projective plane $\PP^2$.
 In the ALE case only the third technique is currently workable and yields Nakajima's quiver variety.
-Unfortunately, in general it is very difficult to use a Nakajima quiver variety to compute the instanton partition functions.
-A possible solution to this problem consists of realizing it as a moduli space parameterizing framed torsion free sheaves.
-As explained in \cite{art:nakajima2007} (see also \cite[Section~2.3]{art:varagnolovasserot1999}) this is possible at least for a family of Nakajima quiver varieties.
-Indeed, there exists a chamber $C_0$ containing a parameter $\xi_0$ with $(\xi_0)_\R=0$ such that moduli spaces of instantons $\Mcal_{\xi_0}(\vec v,\vec w\,)$ are isomorphic to moduli spaces of framed $\Z_k$-equivariant locally free sheaves on $\PP^2$, which are open dense subsets of the moduli spaces of framed $\Z_k$-equivariant torsion free sheaves on $\PP^2$, and can also be realized as Nakajima quiver varieties with the same stability parameter.
-This provides a mathematical interpretation of the work \cite{art:fucitomoralespoghossian2004}, where the instanton partition functions of $\Ncal=2$ supersymmetric gauge theories on ALE spaces with parameters in the chamber $C_0$ were computed by considering a torus action (given by the torus $(\C^\ast)^2$ of $\PP^2$ and the maximal torus of $GL(r, \C)$) on the framed sheaves on $\PP^2$ and taking into account only the fixed points that are invariant under the action of $\Z_k$.
+To compute the instanton partition functions one can use the local description of quiver varieties around singular points (cf.\ \cite[Section 3]{art:nakajima2001} and \cite[Section 2.7]{art:nakajima2009})\footnote{We thank H. Nakajima for pointing this out.}.
+Another approach consists of realizing the quiver varieties as moduli spaces parameterizing framed torsion free sheaves.
+For example, there exists a chamber $C_0$ such that the associated Nakajima quiver varieties are isomorphic to moduli spaces of framed $\mathbb{Z}_k$-equivariant torsion free sheaves on $\mathbb{P}^2$ (see e.g. \cite[Section~2.3]{art:varagnolovasserot1999}).
+More generally, one can relate quiver varieties to framed sheaves on V-manifolds, as Nakajima did in \cite{art:nakajima2007}.
+In the present paper, we pursue a different approach relating quiver varieties to framed sheaves on Deligne-Mumford stacks (which form a category wider than the one of V-manifolds).
+The description of quiver varieties associated with $C_0$ in tems of $\mathbb{Z}_k$-equivariant framed sheaves on $\mathbb{P}^2$ provides a mathematical interpretation of the work \cite{art:fucitomoralespoghossian2004}, where the instanton partition functions of $\mathcal{N}=2$ supersymmetric gauge theories on ALE spaces with parameters in the chamber $C_0$ were computed by considering a torus action (given by the torus $(\mathbb{C}^\ast)^2$ of $\mathbb{P}^2$ and the maximal torus of $GL(r, \mathbb{C})$) on the framed sheaves on $\mathbb{P}^2$ and taking into account only the fixed points that are invariant under the action of $\mathbb{Z}_k$.